-I worked with the UX team to create a system that allows users to filter through all of the plans available to them, potentially hundreds.
+Frontier is a telecommunications company that provides internet, phone, & TV services to many geographic pockets of the US.
+I worked with the UX team to create a system that would allow users to filter through all of the plans available to them--potentially hundreds.
 The current site only allowed up to 9 plans to be shown.
-In most scenarios only 3 to 6 different plans were being shown, even though customers were eligible for many more.
+In most scenarios only 3 to 6 different plans were being shown, even though customers could be eligible for many more.
 To fix this, we incorporated filter and sort functionalities into the plans page.

 Only 3-9 plans show up with the current design.
 The selection is streamlined, but is the user actually getting the best plan for them?
 The selection of which plans to show is completely arbitrary, based on what the business deems as the most effective.
 The bundles tab only has 3 random combinations of internet, tv & phone plans.
-The home phone tab is also misleading because it’s only composed of internet & phone bundles (they don’t sell just phone).
+The home phone tab is also misleading because it’s only composed of internet & phone bundles (they don’t sell stand-alone phone plans).

 The filter was placed in a fixed bar that followed the user down the screen.
 Since the cards are packed with content, we didn’t want a side bar filter that would make the cards any taller.

 We added in a most popular section, which is a bit decieving logically.
 The first popular plan is the best value plan.
 The second popular plan is an upsell adding on phone or tv.
 If all 3 services are already selected, the second plan becomes a more powerful plan with a higher price point.

 Plans below the popular section are ordered from lowest price to highest price.
 If there are 2 plans with the same price & different speeds, only the highest speed plan is shown.